10 Outdoor Southwest Virginia Fall Adventures

 The weather starts getting chilly in late October, leaving our guests here in Giles County, Virginia wondering what to do to get outside and a change of scenery.
 There are many things to enjoy in Southwest Virginia during the cooler months of fall and winter.
 You can...read more

 Make Your Fun Plans Now!
 The Inn at Riverbend is the place to be in the summertime!
 From our balcony, watch paddlers rafting, floating, kayaking and fishing on the New River.
-Our B&B is located in Giles County; also known as Virginia's Mountain Playground which has 37...read more
+Our B&B is located in Giles County; also known as Virginia's Mountain Playground which...read more

 Let's Get Married You’re engaged!
 Congratulations to you both on this happy announcement.
 So now you start the journey to find the right beginning to your lives together.
 Let the Inn at Riverbend be your wedding venue.
 Planning a wedding entails more decisions than...read more